iferres/pagoo/index.md

 ### Philosophy

-The main idea behind pagoo is that, once you have reconstructed a pangenome, all the information and basic methods are embebed into a single object.
+The main idea behind pagoo is that, once you have reconstructed a pangenome, all the information and basic methods are embedded into a single object.
 To query this object, you simply use the `$` symbol as if where a named `list` in R.

 ![](man/figures/readmegif.gif)